minimuutti/minimuutti.github.io/en/info/index.md

 * 15.11.2015 New activation post; Narrow box
 * 14.11.2015 New activation post; Kong Traxx and towels
 * 14.11.2015 Updated activation post; Kibble dispenser
-* 11.11.2015 New activation post; Hardest taskbox ever
-* 11.11.2015 Updated activation post; Cones
-* 9.11.2015 New activation post; Cup in the tube
-* 9.11.2015 New activation post; Lids
-* 29.10.2015 New activation post; Corrugated cardboard wraps
-* 29.10.2015 New activation post; Treat wrap
-* 28.10.2015 Updated activation post; Yoghurt bottles
-* 28.10.2015 New activation post; Tug of war
-* 10.10.2015 New activation post; Turntables